corda/corda/docs/source/corda-configuration-file.rst

     List of Artemis Server back-up addresses.
 If any back-ups are specified, the client will be configured to automatically failover to the first server it can connect to.

     *Default:* empty list

+  artemisCryptoServiceConfig
+    This is an optional crypto service configuration which will be used for HSM TLS signing when interacting with the Artemis message server.
+    This option only makes sense when running a standalone Artemis messaging server to connect to the Bridge.
+    If this option is missing, the local file system will be used to store private keys inside ``JKS`` key stores.

+      cryptoServiceName
+        The name of HSM provider to be used.
+E.g.: ``UTIMACO``, ``GEMALTO_LUNA``, etc. Please see: :doc:`Crypto service configuration <cryptoservice-configuration>`. cryptoServiceConf
+        Absolute path to HSM provider specific configuration which will contain everything necessary to establish connection with HSM.

+    *Default* Not present so local file system is used.

 .. _enterprise_config_tuning: